$0.00

 a salon-style reading

-Hosted in Hillsborough and Durham, NC, the House Party Reading Series is a chance for writers and readers to hear some of the most exciting voices in contemporary letters… and then have a party.
+Hosted at a private residence in Durham, NC, the House Party Reading Series is a chance for writers and readers to hear some of the most exciting voices in contemporary letters… and then have a party.
 Head chef Ashley Nissler prepares the spread and the Bull City Press gang brings authors from all over the country to read new work.

 Bull City Press Presents